-Easy, fast, budget, cheap is not your style.
+Easy and fast is not your style.
 You’re here now, looking for the best Indian wedding photographer for your Big Day because you know the importance of this day for you, your family and your partner.
 Because you need a story teller and creator to trust and rely on.

 The connection you’ve made with your partner defines you and you want to commemorate it for years to come.
 Your style is elegant, fashion, luxury, stylish, kind and humble.
 If this sounds like you, welcome to Peter Lane Photography as you reached the right place.
 Welcome to the best Indian wedding photography & storytelling videography company in London.

 Asian Wedding Cinematic videography by Peter Lane Creative Studio

 As you know photographers and videographers are cats and dog, everyone fights for the best shot, vantage point, etc. We solve the problem by organizing everything in-house, so you’ll get same style photography and video.
 We know how to compliment each other and we deliver more than you can expect.
 Please take a look at our dedicate videography page for more videos, info and pricing.

 An amazing muslim Indian Wedding at Bolton Excellency Centre – Greek wedding at Le Meridian,London

 An amazing Turkish – Sikh Indian Wedding at The Decorium, London

 We don’t have big or small clients, big or small weddings because we love them all and we’re driven by passion and inspiration.
 Our Digital collection clients are as happy as our full day all inclusive Premium Collection ones.
 Our attitude is always the same however our services differ, so please choose the one that fits your needs and budget the most.
 Collections are customisable depends on week/weekend, season/off-season, timing, your choice of products and services and of course your wishes.